0dot0repeating/dakka/README.md

 fix this.
 Today's not that day.

 ***IMPORTANT:*** The latest version of this mod only works in Zandronum versions at least 3.0 and ZDoom versions at least 2.8.0.
-Multiplayer play is only supported on Zandronum versions at least 3.0 - it could conceivably work on ZDoom, but the pickup display for sure would be utterly broken for every player besides the host.
+This shouldn't be an issue anymore, considering Zandronum 3.0 finally released and ZDoom is long past 2.8.0 (well, QZDoom and GZDoom), but just make sure anyway, alright?

 Any version at and before 0.06-alpha6-2 were made in the days of Zandronum 1.3.
 ZDoom 2.5.0 and Zandronum 2.0 will run them without a hitch.
+Newer versions *should*, but no promises.

 **DOWNLOAD:** http://jinotra.in/downloads/mods/doom/dakka/

 ### FRESH FROM THIS REPO